 Windows and Sunroof

-A generic feature of a modern-day automotive key fob is that it can open and close windows as well as the trunk and sunroof.
+A generic feature of a modern-day automotive car key fob is that it can open and close windows, as well as the trunk and sunroof.

 Programming and Re-syncing Key Fobs

 Programming or re-syncing a key fob varies by vehicle make and model, so it’s best to check the owner’s manual for specific instructions.
-In general, you may need to follow steps like inserting and removing the key or pressing certain buttons on the control panel.
+In general, you may need to follow steps like inserting and removing the physical keys or pressing certain buttons on the control panel.

 Re-syncing a fob often involves resetting the receiver, while adding a new fob usually requires entering programming mode and following a button sequence.
 If you’re unsure or run into issues, contact a dealer, service center, or locksmith for professional help.